-- Open the task editor 47 - Click "Record a macro".
+- Click "Record a macro".
 At that, all the RoboTask windows will be hidden and the window with start and stop recording buttons will be displayed. - Click on start recording button - Then make the required mouse shortcuts (mouse pointer movements and pressing the buttons on the required window elements) and click on stop recording button